umassos/WiFiTrace/README.md

 The main tool then ingests this data in a standard format and  generates contact tracing reports  it based on a specified user or a device MAC address.
 The output report can be in human-readable text or JSON format.

-Additional details on tool installation, data formats, and a user guide can be found the USER-GUIDE.md
+Additional details on tool installation, data formats, and a user guide can be found in the [User Guide] (https://github.com/umassos/WiFiTrace/blob/master/USER-GUIDE.md)